ga-wdi-curriculum/git-branching/readme.md

 6. Merge conflicts:
   - When the Secondary Student Tries to Push their commits, there should be merge conflicts
   - The Secondary Student should work locally (with the Primary) to resolving the merge conflicts.
-  - Once completed, push up changes to the remote repo
+  - Once completed, commit and push up changes to the remote repo

 7. Pulling Changes:
-  - Now, the Primary student should pull down the changes from the remote repo and work to resolve the      merge conflicts
+  - Now, the Primary student should pull down the changes from the remote repo and work to resolve any merge conflicts

 ## Closing (5 min)